 We'll need to consider the applications in comparison with each other rather than simply on their individual merits, and will be working closely with Public Health England and other bodies to make sure we find the right partners and places.

 We want to ensure that any interested place is very clear about what we're looking for before engaging in the detailed work required to apply to be a pilot.

-Here we'll outline more detail about what we're seeking to test through the pilots and how we think this might look.
+Our selection process began with a series of 16 workshops, where we talked in more detail about what we're seeking to test through the pilots and how we think this might look.

 - Expressions of interest

 Once you’ve attended a workshop, the second stage is to complete an expression of interest form.